-Students in the School of Professional Studies or certificate programs are not eligible for institutional scholarships.
+Students in a certificate program or dual-enrolled are not eligible for institutional scholarships.

-All applicants and students wishing to be considered for scholarships for the following school year must be accepted to the University (remain in good standing for current students) and have the FAFSA completed prior to all deadlines.
+All applicants and students wishing to be considered for scholarships for the following school year must be accepted to the University (remain in good standing for current students) and should have the FAFSA completed prior to all deadlines.